Skip to content

 9. HAIR GROWTH: Green Tea is dubbed as the “natural hair extensions” but will Chamomile do the same?

 Chamomile tea is a wonderful remedy for treating dandruff and itchy scalp and in some instances helps with hair growth too, thanks to its soothing and nourishing properties.
 However, green tea is particularly good for hair.
 It is rich in catechins, which help to reduce dihydrotestosterone (DTH), responsible for hair loss.
 As a result, green tea stops hair fall.
 It helps to fight dryness of the scalp and dandruff.
-Green tea contains essential compounds, such as polyphenol, which is good for hair roots and hair follicles, which leads to hair regrowth.
+Green tea contains essential compounds, such as polyphenol, which are good for hair roots and hair follicles, which leads to hair regrowth.

 10. UPSET STOMACH RELIEF: Chamomile Tea helps in relaxing stomach muscles that can relieve an upset stomach, however, can Green Tea do the same?